j03m/j03mblog/js-exception-handling.md

-First thing you need to understand if you don't have a full appreciate the problems with stack traces in js is this scenario.
+## I suppose the first thing you need to understand are basic problems with stack traces in js.

+Look at this scenario:

 This block of code:
 ```javascript